Bow Jubail

 Navigation channels in the vicinity of the accident were temporarily closed, momentarily disrupting activities within the port.

-From an ecological perspective, 500 oiled swans were captured and rehabilitated before being released the following month, and about a thousand birds in total were oiled to varying degrees by the pollution.
+From an ecological perspective, 500 oiled swans were captured and rehabilitated before being released the following month, and about a thousand birds in total were oiled to varying degrees by the spill.

 Compensation

-Odfjell had announced that they would take responsibility for all cleanup costs "up to the maximum of their legal liability," while the total cleanup operations were estimated at 80 million euros by the Port Authority.
+Odfjell had announced that it would take responsibility for all clean-up costs "up to the maximum of its legal liability," while the entire clean-up operation was estimated at 80 million euros by the Port Authority.

-At the time of the accident, the Bow Jubail was in ballast and the oil spilled was heavy fuel oil for propulsion.
+At the time of the accident, the Bow Jubail was in ballast and the oil spilled was bunker oil.
 During its previous voyage from Houston to Rotterdam via Antwerp, the Bow Jubail carried "oil" as mentioned in the 1992 CLC.
-Its shipowner had declared the tanks free of cargo residues at the time of the accident.
+Its shipowner had declared the tanks free of cargo residues at the time of the incident.

-To limit its liability and costs, the shipowner asked the Rotterdam District Court to rule in accordance with the Convention on Limitation of Liability for Maritime Claims, 1976 as amended by the 1996 Protocol (LLMC 76/96), while the shipowner argued for the Bunkers Convention 2001.
+To limit its liability and costs, the owner applied before the Rotterdam District Court for leave to limit its liability in accordance with the Convention on Limitation of Liability for Maritime Claims, 1976 as modified by the 1996 Protocol (LLMC 76/96), under Article 1.8 of the Bunkers Convention 2001.

-The judicial aspect of this case finally lasted more than six years.
+The legal proceedings for this case lasted more than six years.
 This is a unique case in the Netherlands regarding the responsibilities and conventions concerned.

-In November 2018, the Rotterdam District Court ruled that the shipowner had not proven that the tanker did not contain persistent oil residues at the time of the accident and therefore considered the Bow Jubail to be a ship within the meaning of the definition of the 1992 Civil Liability Convention (CLC) and not to grant authorization to limit its liability under the Bunkers Convention 2001.
+In November 2018, the Rotterdam District Court ruled that the owner had not proven that the tanker did not contain persistent oil residues at the time of the accident and therefore considered the Bow Jubail to be a ship within the meaning of the definition of the 1992 Civil Liability Convention (CLC) and thus did not grant authorisation to limit its liability under the Bunkers Convention 2001.

 On 27 October 2020, the Hague Court of Appeal rendered its judgment confirming this decision of the Rotterdam District Court.
-The shipowner then appealed the judgment to the Supreme Court of the Netherlands, and the IOPC Funds (1992 Fund) requested to be allowed to join.
-Request granted in December 2021 by the Supreme Court.
+The shipowner then appealed the judgment to the Supreme Court of the Netherlands, and the IOPC Funds (1992 Fund) applied to join the shipowner in the appeal proceedings.
+This was granted in December 2021 by the Supreme Court.

 In 2021, the ship's captain was fined 1,000 euros.